gregorywmorris/dcj-manufacturing-oil-rig/README.md

 ### Starting Knowledge
-1. There are 15 years' worth of data.
+1. There are 16 oil wells.
-2. The start date is 3/26/2008.
+1. The start date is 4/26/2018.
+1. Tests are run in 3-month cohorts
-3. Data collection:
+1. Data collection:
     * All changes must be done after you receive the data.
     * The data is collected in 3-month cohorts starting at midnight on the first day.
     * The last day will be a few hours short for scheduled maintenance after each cohort.
-4. There is only one profile.txt, reuse the data for each cohort.
+1. There is only one profile.txt; reuse the data for each oil well.
-5. The scientists use AWS Sagemaker.
+1. The scientists use AWS Sagemaker.

 ## System Design
 * Data: